vishaltiwariit/Intro-to-Deep-Learning-SOC/README.md

-# Intro-to-Deep-Learning-SOC
-Welcome to Summer of Code.
-Happy learning!!

 # 🧠 Intro to Deep Learning – Summer of Code

 Welcome to the official repository for the **Intro to Deep Learning** track of **Summer of Code**.
 Over 8 weeks, we'll walk you through the fundamentals of neural networks and CNNs, with practical assignments and mini-projects to build your deep learning skills from the ground up!